blegried93/ISLP/Dataset-College/README.md

 - Created a new variable `Elite` using `pd.cut`.
 - Visualized Out-of-State tuition by `Private`/`Public` status.
 - Compared distributions of Room & Board, Personal, and Books expenses.
+- Compared important features for predicting Outstate Tuition for Private and Non-Private schools using OLS and Lasso.
+- Determined importance of Private School Status relative to other features for Outstate Tuition using Random Forest and Lasso.

-## Observations About Details
+## Implementation Details
 - The variable 'Private' is a categorical indicator, i.e. each record is Yes or No for this variable.
 The rest are numerical.
 - Preprocess categorical features through a one-hot encoding, as they are unordered.
-(TBD)
 - Linear regression and neural nets rely on all variables being numerical, so the one-hot encoding is required to incorporate this variable.
-(TBD)
 - Preprocess numerical features by normalizing if using distance-based or gradient-based methods.
-(TBD)
 - Often useful to group records by categorical value and analyze separately first, then think about how to combine for modeling.
-(TBD)
 - Tree-based methods like Random Forests can handle the mixed data directly without a need for the one-hot encoding.
-(TBD)

 ## Requirements